rvanmarkus/modx-laravel-models/README.md

     //Get your template variables from the templateVariables collection;
     $book->templateVariables->get('NameOfTemplateVariables');

-    // OR WIHTOUT TEMPLATE ID
+## Template variables
+ You can eager load template variables by adding the 'TemplateVariables' relation (see Laravel [Eloquent Docs](http://laravel.com/docs/eloquent) for more information)

     use Rvanmarkus/Modxmodels/ModxContentModel

-    //query just the page model
-    $content = ModxContentModel::where('alias','=','/about-us');

     //query content models where alias is'/about-us' and load all related template variables
-    $content = ModxContentModel::with('templateVariables')
+    $book = Books::with('templateVariables')
-                ->where('alias','=','/about-us')
+                ->where('alias','=','/john-doe-the-book')
                 ->published()
-                ->get();

-> The ModxContentModel will query all the page data (all columns defined in modx_site_content table), you can make new models with other tables if you want.
-Or use just MODX pages with different templates IDs.

-## Template variables
- You can eager load template variables by adding the 'TemplateVariables' relation (see Laravel [Eloquent Docs](http://laravel.com/docs/eloquent) for more information)

-    $Books::with('templateVariables')
+                ->firstOrFail();

+    //for example we have a checkbox TV in MODX called 'Genres'

+    $tv = $book->templateVariables->get('Genres'); //ex. ['Roman','Science Fiction'] returns a array of selected checkbox TV values

 The model casts automatically the values of your template variables to PHP types.
 The cast will automatically been done for the following template variables with the types:
   - Date
   - Text